A-Shah-ctrl/MindMaze/README.md

 The goal was to build a *plug-and-play neurogaming demo* that:
 - Captures event-related potentials (ERPs) via P300 task design.
 - Classifies attention-driven responses.
 - Sends UDP signals to control game states in PyGame.

-Presentation of the project can be found at [`media/g28_YourGamingProject_EEG-Maze_Queen's University.mp4`](media/g28_YourGamingProject_EEG-Maze_Queen's University.mp4).
+The presentation for our project can be found at [`media/g28_YourGamingProject_EEG-Maze_Queen's University.mp4`](media/g28_YourGamingProject_EEG-Maze_Queen's University.mp4)

 ---

 ## ⚒️ System pipeline ⚒️